redis/redis-doc/docs/reference/modules/modules-api-ref.md

               begin search step.
 (Usually it's just after `keynumidx`, in which case it should be set to `keynumidx + 1`.)

-            * `keystep`: How many argumentss should we skip after finding a key, in order to find the next one?
+            * `keystep`: How many arguments should we skip after finding a key, in order to find the next one?

     Key-spec flags: